Cody Bellinger Player Props: Cubs vs. Orioles

 Cody Bellinger At The Plate

-- Looking at the 38 games he has played this year, he's hit a home run in seven of them (18.4%), and in 4.2% of his trips to the plate.
+- He has hit a home run in seven games this year (17.9%), leaving the park in 4.1% of his plate appearances.

-- Bellinger has had an RBI in 17 games this season (44.7%), including three multi-RBI outings (7.9%).
-He has also driven in three or more of his team's runs in one contest.
+- Bellinger has driven home a run in 17 games this year (43.6%), including more than one RBI in 7.7% of his games and producing three or more of his team's runs on one occasion..

-- In 24 of 38 games this season, he has scored, and six of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.